stevejk31/rec_d/README.md

 View it live at www.recd-sf.com

 ###Main Functionality:
-* Search for Coffe shops in the city of San Fransisco
+* Search for Coffee shops in the city of San Fransisco
 * Filter search results by location and several store features (ei. hours, parking, wifi)
 * Submit reviews on visited coffee shops fielding a dynamic rating of the store.
 * See recent reviews and high scoring local shops to enhance your inner-adventurer